2 cops shot as hundreds gather in downtown Louisville for Breonna Taylor protests

 Two police officers were shot in Louisville, Ky., Wednesday night as protesters flocked to the streets to rally against the death of Breonna Taylor, authorities said.

+The officers were being treated at a hospital for non-life-threatening injuries, Interim Louisville Metro Police Department Chief Robert Schroeder said in a short news conference around 10 p.m.
+ET.

+"One is alert and stable, the other officer is currently undergoing surgery and stable," Schroeder said, adding that one suspect is in custody.

-The officers’ conditions were not immediately released and it was unclear whether the protests played a role in their shootings.
+Schroader said the shooting happened at the intersection of First and Broadway it was unclear whether the protests played a role in their shootings.

+"I am very concerned about the safety of our officers," he answered a reporter.
+"I think the safety of our officers and the community we serve is of utmost importance."

+A third officer was reportedly shot and is in critical condition, according to a reporter with WGCL-TV in Atlanta, Georgia reported.
+The station reported that two civilians were also shot.

-Demonstrators turned out in droves hours after a grand jury handed down charges against one of three officers involved in the incident inside Taylor's apartment, which occurred as she slept, and none involved Taylor's death.
+Demonstrators turned out in droves hours after a grand jury handed down charges against one of three officers involved in the incident inside Taylor's apartment, and none involved Taylor's death.

 LIVE UPDATES: PROTESTS ERUPT IN LOUISVILLE AFTER BREONNA TAYLOR GRAND JURY DECISION